-While authorities accessing TR data for research purposes may need comprehensive and detailed data to carry out research related to their mandate, any publication of the research or outcome of the research and analysis that uses TR data will need to respect the confidentiality of data with the utmost care.
-In particular, the product that results from this research should safeguard against invertability, that is, recipients of the work product should not be able to recalculate the original transaction level data and any published research should be fully anonymised and aggregated.
+Any publication of the research or outcome of the research and analysis that uses TR data will need to respect the confidentiality of data with the utmost care.
+In particular, the product that results from this research should safeguard against invertibility, that is, recipients of the work product should not be able to recalculate the original transaction-level data and any published research should be fully anonymised and aggregated.
 TR data accessed for research purposes should not be shared beyond the research function.

-4 Approaches to facilitate authorities' access to TR data
+4 Approaches to facilitating authorities' access to TR data